Version 3.0 Final 8 January 2026

 Our purposes for processing personal data

-• Monitor use and compliance of IT systems and access to information (if access has been granted to the Volunteer);
+- Monitor use and compliance of IT systems and access to information (where access has been granted to the Volunteer);

-• Complying with Health and Safety and Fire Safety obligations.
+- Comply with Health and Safety and Fire Safety obligations;

 Who we share your personal information with